List of Michael Jackson records and achievements

-This article lists some of the sales and charts records and achievements of Michael Jackson (1958–2009), an American singer, songwriter, and dancer.
-Jackson's success during his peak in the 1980s and 1990s included a number of notable statistical accomplishments.
-He is the most awarded recording artist in the history of popular music and is recognized as the "Most Successful Entertainer of All Time" by Guinness World Records selling an estimated 1 billion records around the world.
+This article lists some of the sales and charts records and achievements of American singer Michael Jackson (1958–2009) Jackson's success during his peak in the 1980s and 1990s included a number of notable statistical accomplishments.
+He is the most awarded recording artist in the history of popular music and is recognized as the "Most Successful Entertainer of All Time" by Guinness World Records selling over 500 million records around the world.

 Data for U.S. sales comes largely from Billboard magazine and the Recording Industry Association of America (RIAA).